shorelinesoftware/terraform-provider-shoreline/README.md

 ### Running acceptance tests

 Acceptance tests may be run against a local deployment of shoreline.
-In order for these tests to work, the provider devcontainer needs to run in the same `shoreline-net` podman network as the other podman containers related to Shoreline.
+In order for these tests to work, the provider devcontainer needs to run in the same `shoreline-net` podman network as the other podman containers related to {{ .RenderedProviderName }}.
 This will allow the provider to have access to the ceph gateway in order to upload `shoreline_file`s resources to the local S3 deployment.

 To do that, simply uncomment this line in `devcontainer.json`:
 ```